Research

 The documentation includes:

-We'd love your help making Pydoll even better!
+We would love your help to make Pydoll even better!
 Check out our contribution guidelines to get started.
-Whether it's fixing bugs, adding features, or improving documentation - all contributions are welcome!
+Whether it's fixing bugs, adding features or improving documentation - all contributions are welcome!

 Please make sure to:

-If you find my projects helpful, consider sponsoring me on GitHub.
+If you find Pydoll useful, consider supporting me on GitHub.

-You'll get access to exclusive perks like prioritized support, custom features, and more!
+You'll get access to exclusive benefits like priority support, custom features and much more!

 Can't sponsor right now?
 No problem — you can still help a lot by: